 A key measurement of liquidity is the ratio of total loans to total assets.
 DDCU monitors and manages this ratio to ensure a strong return to the organization while at the same time ensuring a position of sufficient liquidity.
-A continued objective for 2018 was to keep loan growth to a minimum in order to stabilize our liquidity position.
-Loans rose 3.16% in 2018 to a total of \$93,673,827.
-This brought the loans to assets ratio to 86.46%, higher than the target range of 75-80%.
-One of the main goals for 2019 will be to reduce this ratio to within the target range, to ensure that if balance sheet changes occur, DDCU is in a position to respond accordingly.
+An objective over that past two years was to keep loan growth to a minimum in order to stabilize our liquidity position.
+Loans dropped marginally by 0.62% in 2019 to a total of \$93,090,758.
+This, combined with our asset growth, brought the loans to assets ratio to 77.92%, and is now within our target range of 75-80%, which was one of our main goals for 2019.

-The following graphs show the asset and liability compositions as of December 31, 2018.
+The following graphs show the asset and liability composition as of December 31, 2019.